 8 Ways to Transform Your Life

-There are eight Core Skills that you should strive to develop.
+There are eight core skills (I call them the Multipliers) that you should strive to develop.
 On their own they can be effective, but when combined, they’ll create unstoppable momentum in your life.

-I’ll describe each of the Core Skills now, including giving you some examples and tips for each that will help you to quickly understand the power behind them.
+I’ll describe each of these skills now, including examples and tips for each that will help you to quickly understand the power behind them.

 A person with self-empowerment has sustainable motivation and confidence about what they want to achieve.
 They are clear about their purpose and know how to stay positive and motivated during adversity or while stretching their comfort zone.